 Seth’s clients include corporations, partnerships, limited liability companies, U.S. persons, and non-U.S. persons conducting business within the United States.

 Seth is a member of the San Francisco Bar Association, the State Bar of California, and the American Bar Association.

-Seth earned bachelor’s degrees with comprehensive honors in political science and Hispanic linguistics and literature from the University of Wisconsin – Madison.
-He earned his law degree, magna cum laude, and his Master of Laws in Taxation from Georgetown University Law Center, where he received the Thomas Bradbury Chetwood, S.J. prize for ranking first in his LL.M. program.
+Seth earned B.A. degrees with comprehensive honors in political science and Hispanic linguistics and literature from the University of Wisconsin – Madison.
+He earned his J.D., magna cum laude, and his Master of Laws in Taxation from Georgetown University Law Center, where he received the Thomas Bradbury Chetwood, S.J. prize for ranking first in his LL.M. program.
 Seth also served as the senior articles editor of the Georgetown Journal of International Law while pursuing his law degree.

 Speaker, “Reduce Your Startup’s International Taxes,” RocketSpace (June 2016)